-In addition, all risk categories have Board-approved Risk Appetite statements which in turn are assessed by monitoring underlying key risk indicators.
+In addition, there are Board-approved risk appetite statements which in turn are assessed by monitoring underlying key risk indicators.
 The consolidated risk profile is assessed on a quarterly basis by the defined governance structure, through review and challenge of pre-defined risk management information.